Saint-Gervais-des-Sablons

 Saint-Gervais-des-Sablons (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.

+The river La Monne flows through the commune. in addition two streams also pass through the commune, Ruisseau de Tanqueray and La Monne.